Andonome/judgement/areas.md

 Welcome to Fenestra.
 Let's look around.

-It will only take an hour...
+It should only take an hour...

 ## The Page